View Categories

 Indian Economy: Background of the Green Revolution in Agricultural Transformation

 • At the time of its independence, India was predominantly an agricultural economy.
-And yet the state of the Indian agricultural sector was dismal.

 • But agriculture in India was faced with several structural and other problems.
-The productivity of grains was very low, along with fragmentation of landholding.
-India was still monsoon dependent because of lack of irrigation and other infrastructure.

-• So in 1965, the government with the help of Indian geneticists M.S.
-Swaminathan (father of Green Revolution) launched the Green Revolution.
-The movement lasted from 1967 to 1978 and was a great success.
+• So in 1965, the government, with the help of Indian geneticist M.S.
+Swaminathan (the Father of the Green Revolution), launched the Green Revolution.

 Indian Economy: Features of the Green Revolution in Agricultural Changes

-• Introduced High Yielding Variety seeds in traditional agriculture in the Indian Economy.
+• Introduced high-yielding variety seeds in traditional agriculture in the Indian Economy.

-• The Green Revolution in the Indian Economy at first focused on states with better infrastructure such as Tamil Nadu and Punjab due to rich irrigation facilities.
+• The Green Revolution in the Indian Economy at first focused on states with better infrastructure, such as Tamil Nadu and Punjab, due to rich irrigation facilities.

-• During the second phase, the high yielding variety seeds were given to other states and crops other than wheat were also included in the plan.
+• During the second phase, the high-yielding variety seeds were given to other states and crops other than wheat were also included in the plan.

 • The Green Revolution in the Indian Economy has improved the irrigation systems around farms in India.

-• Commercial crops and cash crops such as cotton, jute, oilseeds, etc were not a part of the plan.
-Green revolution in India mainly emphasized on food grains such as wheat and rice.
+• Commercial crops and cash crops such as cotton, jute, oilseeds, etc. were not part of the plan.

 • To enhance farm productivity, the green revolution increased the availability and use of fertilizers, weedicides, and pesticides to reduce any damage or loss to the crops.